Kelvin Torbert: College career

 Before the 2003–04 season started, Torbert worked on his shooting, and his percentages increased significantly: he shot 53% from the field and 48% from 3-point range on 2.1 attempts per game, and his scoring average reached a career high of 10.7 points per game.
 He ranked in the top ten of the Big Ten Conference in all the shooting categories, and he led the conference in 3-point field goal percentage.
-His performance during his junior year earned him All-Big 10 honors: he was selected as a Honorable Mention by the coaches and in the Third team by the media.
+His performance during his junior year earned him All-Big 10 honors: he was selected as an Honorable Mention by the coaches and in the Third team by the media.
 He started 26 out of 30 games, and recorded a season-best 21 points against Coppin State on December 30, 2003; he was also second on the team in rebounding average, and third in assists.
 At the end of the season he received the team Most Improved Player award, and his third consecutive Best Defensive Player award, sharing it with Maurice Ager.

 Torbert's senior year at Michigan State saw him losing his spot in the starting five, and he took the role of sixth man, being the first option off the bench.
 He played 33 games but only started 2, and he had the lowest minutes per game average of his career with 22.6.
 His overall stats declined and he averaged 9.5 points and 2.9 rebounds on .509 shooting (.345 from three).
 Torbert was considered a very good defender during his senior year, and he scored a total of 1,195 points for the Spartans during his 4-year career in college basketball.